Graduate Diploma in Asian Law

 What will I study?

-Students must complete four subjects from the prescribed list.
+Students must complete 50 credit points of study from the prescribed list of subjects.

 Subject timing and format

 The Melbourne Law Masters program has been designed around the busy schedules of working professionals.
 Subjects are offered from February to December each year.
 Most subjects are taught intensively over five days, with some subjects taught for two hours each week during the semester.

 Subjects delivered online will have a combination of pre-recorded lecture content, live sessions and discussion boards among other resources.
 On-campus subjects involve interactive, seminar-style classes in the Law Building in Melbourne.

 Class sizes are typically limited to 30 students regardless of delivery mode.

 Full-time students enrol in 50 credit points per semester (or half-year period) and have an expected course duration of six months.
 Part-time* students enrol in 25 credit points per semester (or half-year period) and have an expected course duration of one year.
 Semesters without enrolments require a student to apply for a leave of absence.

 *Part-time enrolment is for domestic students only.
 Part-time students may reduce their study load to 12.5 credit points per half-year period and thus have a maximum course duration of two years.

 For detailed course and subject information, see the Handbook: Graduate Diploma in Asian Law.

 Today's global professionals need to understand the diversity of legal systems and practices in Asia.
 In this course, students will debate the big issues and challenges in Asian regional legal development.Director of Studies, Asian Law - Sarah Biddulph